 To get to Anderson’s Food Hall is a bit of an out-of-the-way trek, and a trek to the north-side so it shouldn’t work.
 We Northsiders don’t drink coffee and it’s too far/dangerous/uncool/unreachable for the rest of Dublin.
 But if you don’t make it to this little oasis you are denying yourself really tasty food (They make some mean lunches) and a delicious cup of coffee.
 Almost 100% hipster-free zone.
 They also do concerts and the restaurant is really good.

-One of the best spots on Dublin’s north side for breakfast and thanks to an extensive menu, it’s also a top spot for lunch and dinner.
+One of the best spots north of the River Liffey for breakfast and thanks to an extensive menu, it’s also a top spot for lunch and dinner.
 I’ve been here many times and the experience is always positive.

 Location: 3 The Rise, Whitehall, Dublin 9 (Open every day)